 You don’t see many Southern recipes for apple cookies.
 Apples simply don’t do well in the South, and those that do are usually made into sauces, pies, or cakes.
-A quick scan of Southern Sideboards, Bayou Cuisine, River Road Recipes, Vintage Vicksburg, Gourmet of the Delta, The Jackson Cookbook, and The Mississippi Cookbook turned up nary a one, but this recipe comes from Hosford Fontaine’s Allison’s Wells: The Last Mississippi Spa, and you can’t get any more Southern than that.
-Though the South has a native crab apple, most of the Old-World apple species that produce what Emerson called “the American fruit” simply don’t do well in our climate, and apples from those that do are most often dried or made into pies or sauce.
-I use firm, tart apples for this recipe, usually Galas or Grannies.
+A quick scan of Southern Sideboards, Bayou Cuisine, River Road Recipes, Vintage Vicksburg, Gourmet of the Delta, The Jackson Cookbook, and The Mississippi Cookbook turned up nary a one, but I did find an apple cookie recipe in Hosford Fontaine’s Allison’s Wells: The Last Mississippi Spa, and you can’t get any more Southern than that.
+I use Galas or Grannies.

 2 sticks butter, softened

 A half teaspoon each ground cloves, nutmeg, and salt

 ¼ cup chopped pecans